VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/security-in-depth.md

 * Authenticating users through the `SignInManager` type.
 You can use `signInManager.SignInAsync` to sign in directly, or `signInManager.PasswordSignInAsync` to confirm the user’s password is correct and then sign them in.
 * Identifying a user based on information stored in a cookie or barrier token so that requests from a browser could include the signed-in user’s identity and claims

-## Issuing JWT tokens with OpenIddict
+## Issue JWT tokens with OpenIddict

 To enable token authentication, ASP.NET Core supports multiple options for using **OAuth 2.0** and **OpenID Connect**.
 We take advantage of a good third-party library and use **OpenIddict** to provide a simple and easy-to-use solution to implement an OpenID Connect server within the platform application.